“But if thought corrupts language, language can also corrupt thought.” George Orwell, 1984

 The next time you’re writing copy for your website, typing out an email, chatting on the phone or having a conversation face to face, think about if you can or will do what you promise.

-In the medical and some professional industries, you can get in hot water for making promises or direct statement.
-Switching out the word will for may or can, adds the option for something to possibly not work, which can turn a promise into a possibility.
+In the medical and some professional industries, you can get in hot water for making promises or direct statements.
+Switching out the word will for may or can adds the option for something to possibly not work, which can turn a promise into a possibility.
 It’s one of those areas you probably don’t want to be using persuasive words too much.

 Replace ‘Want’ with ‘Need’

 If you had $20 left in your wallet and 30 days until your next paycheck, would you splash on something you want or reserve it for what you need?
-Needs will always trump wants, unless you have money to play with.
+Needs will always trump wants.

 Replace ‘That’ with ….